Javiercbr/Discrete-Spherical-Harmonics/README.md

 # Results

 The DSHT-IDSHT has been applied to a 3D Shepp-Logan phantom of size 64x64x64.
 This is a 3D version of the benchmark for testing algorithms in medical imaging.
-The figure shows six representative slices of the original object and its recosntruction (column 2).
-The reconstruction exhibits some arifacts due to Gibbs phenomenon.
+The figure shows six representative slices of the original object and its reconstruction (column 2).
+The reconstruction exhibits some artifacts due to Gibbs phenomenon.
 Appropriate filtering [4] reduces this effect (column 3) and improves image quality.
 The 3D object is provided with the code and the main executes it automatically.

 <p align="center">
   <img src="SL_SHT.png" width="900" title="hover text">